 Cash and Cash Equivalents - All cash received by the Academy is maintained in a demand deposit account and a money market account.
 All investments of the Academy are considered to be cash and cash equivalents for financial reporting purposes.
-During fiscal year 2024, the Academy held no investments.
+During fiscal year 2024, the School held no investments.

 Prepaid Items - The Academy records payments made to vendors for services that will benefit periods beyond June 30, 2024, as prepaid items using the consumption method.
 A current asset for the prepaid amount is recorded at the time of the purchase and an expense is reported in the year in which services are consumed.
+The Academy had no prepaid items at June 30, 2024.

-Capital Assets - All capital assets are capitalized at cost and updated for additions and retirements during the fiscal year.
+Capital Assets - The Academy's capital assets during fiscal year 2024 consisted of computers and software, leasehold improvements, lease buildings, furniture and equipment.
+All capital assets are capitalized at cost and updated for additions and retirements during the fiscal year.
 Donated capital assets are recorded at their acquisition value as of the date received.
 The Academy maintains a capitalization threshold of \$5,000.
 The Academy does not have any infrastructure.
 Improvements are capitalized.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not capitalized.